sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 *Day 3:  I used the seaborn package in Python to create this chart, and the data was calculated from my own life experiences.*

 *Day 4: I used Tableau to create the visualization, and the data came from this indicator on [data.worldbank.org](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD)*

+*Day 5: I used ggplot in R to create the visualization, as well as adding the BYU logo using ggimage.
+The data came from [BYU's official data page](https://data.byu.edu/0000018f-0714-d406-a19f-c75e9aca0000/cds-2023-2024-pdf).